Jul 18, 2022 - 12:20 pm

 Gloucestershire Council added that the network was to give residents the practical option of going electric as early as possible and way ahead of the incoming sales ban of ICE vehicles across the UK in 2030.

-By that time, Connected Kerb reportedly aims to have installed 190,000 publicly accessible AC chargers in the UK.
+By then, Connected Kerb reportedly aims to have installed 190,000 publicly accessible AC chargers in the UK.
 The company specialises in standard chargers with 7 to 22 kW for overnight street parking.

 The British company now has three products.
 These include the Gecko charger, which can be attached to existing parking posts or bollards and is connected to an underground unit that monitors and controls the flow of electricity and data.